Advice from the artists' social insurance fund for self-employed artists or journalists who are not insured

 - When and how can you register with the KSK?

 Self-employed artists or journalists only have to pay half of their contributions themselves.
-The other half is financed by a federal subsidy and the artists' social security contributions paid by companies.
+A federal subsidy as well as the artists' social security contribution of the companies finance the other half of the contributions.